StephanMusgrave/unipop/README.md

 I want it button
 ---
-The I want it button changes its function according to different conditions.
+The I want it button changes its function depending on the conditions.
 It can change to several different buttons:

 **I want it**